deploymenttheory/terraform-provider-jamfpro/docs/resources/policy.md

 Required:

+- `action` (String) Action to be performed for the dock item (e.g., Add To Beginning, Add To End, Remove).
 - `id` (Number) Unique identifier of the dock item.
 - `name` (String) Name of the dock item.

-Optional:

-- `action` (String) Action to be performed for the dock item (e.g., Add To Beginning, Add To End, Remove).

 <a id="nestedblock--payloads--files_processes"></a>